-The Department's contribution to this programme (after revision of the programme in 2013) aims at providing fundamental knowledge of general, organic, and drug oriented chemistry and the course given are Chemistry for biomedicine (15 hp), and Medicinal Chemistry.
+The Department's contribution to this programme (after revision of the programme in 2013) aims at providing fundamental knowledge of general, organic, and drug oriented chemistry and the courses given are Chemistry for biomedicine (15 hp) and Medicinal Chemistry (6 hp) integrated in the 12 hp course Pharmacology with medicinal chemistry.
 In this programme approximately 48 students are enrolled every year.